cloudsmith-io/cloudsmith-docs/README.md

 # Linting CSS and fixing
 pnpm lint:css:fix

+# Download API schemas.
+Used in development mode to minimize the amount of requests to the API
+pnpm schema
 ```

 > [!NOTE]
 > Only development mode is using Turbopack atm.
-This will change in the future when Turbopack is supports build process.
+This will change in the future when Turbopack supports build process.
 Be aware that Turbopack is the successor of Webpack meaning it's [not 1:1 compatible](https://turbo.build/pack/docs/limitations).

 ### Tooling